SWENG-Group11-2023/SWENG-Group11-2023/README.md

 # Patient-Centric Question Answering System in collaboration with IBM Research

 Hello and welcome to our project for the Software Engineering Project module in Trinity College Dublin.
-We are group 11 and we are working together with IBM Research to improve analyzation of clinical trial results in an attempt to help with solving important healthcare problems.
+We are group 11 and we are working together with IBM Research to improve analysation of clinical trial results in an attempt to help with solving important healthcare problems.

 ## Our Goal